-The Addiscombe Recreation Ground (Bingham Park) Gardening Group was formed in 2015 to take some control of the unkempt flower beds.
+The Addiscombe Recreation Ground (Bingham Rec) Gardening Group was formed in 2015 to take some control of the unkempt flower beds.

-- hand sanitizer in case it is needed
+- hand sanitizer in case you need it

 Addiscombe flower beds pictured below as we got started: